KimbaRiRi/kimbariri.github.io/_pages/about this page.md

 - [WIP] Implementing Adobe Target and Analytics
 - [WIP] Implementing Google Analytics, AdSense
 - [ ] Figure out how image link insertion from Obsidian won't break the localhost links
-- [ ] Making a blog page that shows the post journal sorted by written date.
+- [ ] Make a blog page that shows the post journal sorted by written date.

 ** Do not bloody be nip-picky about the broken grammar and words.
-I am in dyslexia/dyspraxia spectrum.
+No grammar nagging, please.